Botanical Name: Hippeastrum spp.

 Light: Bright light to full sun during growing season.
 Turn pot occasionally so that all sides are exposed to light for even growth.

 Water: Keep potting mix evenly moist, but not soggy, during growing season.

 Humidity: This tropical native will tolerate average room humidity (around 40% relative humidity).
 Keep your plant away of drafts from heating vents and cold blasts from doors and windows.

 Soil: Any good-quality potting mix.

-Fertilizer: Feed every 2 weeks while amaryllis is growing, with half-strength, high-potassium water-soluble fertilizer.
+Fertilizer: Feed every 2 weeks while amaryllis is growing, with half-strength, high-phosphorus water-soluble fertilizer.

 Propagation: Offsets may grow around the bulb.
 Leave them attached for 2 seasons before breaking them off and planting them in their own pots.